 False positives occur when the antivirus flags a non-malware file as malware and can be an annoyance.

-The test results from September show seven false alarms from Norton, and Avast also recorded seven false alarms.
+The test results from July-October 2021 show thirty-seven false alarms from Norton, and two from Avast.

 Impact on PC performance

 How much impact an antivirus has on PC performance is an area I like to look at, and is something most users should be aware of.
 To find out which of the two antivirus programs had the best performance numbers, I captured some data while running both a full scan and a quick scan.
 To help me verify my findings I also looked at the performance scores for both Avast and Norton from some recent independent tests.

 The table below shows the results of my test and how long it took to complete, plus the number of items that were scanned.

 The time it takes to complete an antivirus scan is affected by a number of factors such as the speed of the PC, the number of files that need to be scanned and the antivirus program that you are using.

 |Full Scan # Items Scanned||1,420,276||1870000|